stennety/mywebsite/_posts/2024-07-20-bayesian-nonlinear-least-squares.md

 #image: 'BASEURL/assets/blog/img/.png'
 #description:
 #permalink:
-title: 'Nonlinear Least Squares Fitting - A Bayesian Tutorial'
+title: 'A Bayesian View on Nonlinear Least Squares Fitting - A Story of Priors'
 #
 #
 # Make sure this image is correct !!!